Bellevue Biotech (CH)

 Review / Outlook

-We reduced our exposure to Harmony, BioNTech and other companies and invested the proceeds in Alkermes and Legend, among other companies.
+The fund's exposure to Moderna, Akero and other companies was reduced and the proceeds were invested in Zealand and Exelixis, among other companies.

 Past performance is not a reliable indicator of future results and can be misleading.
 As the sub-fund is denominated in a currency that may differ than an investor’s base currency, changes in the rate of exchange may have an adverse effect on prices and incomes.
 Performance is shown net of fees and expenses for the relevant share class over the reference period.
 All performance figures reflect the reinvestment of dividends and do not take into account the commissions and costs incurred on the issue and redemption of shares, if any.
 Individual costs are not taken into account and would have a negative impact on the performance.
 With an investment amount of EUR 1,000 over an investment period of five years, the investment result in the first year would be reduced by the front-end load of up to EUR 50 (5%) as well as by additional individual custody charges.
 In subsequent years, the investment result would also be reduced by the individual custody account costs incurred.
 The reference benchmark of this class is used for performance comparison purposes only (dividend reinvested).
 No benchmark is directly identical to a sub-fund, thus the performance of a benchmark is not a reliable indicator of future performance of the sub-fund it is compared to.
 There can be no assurance that a return will be achieved or that a substantial loss of capital will not be incurred.
 All figures in base currency in %, calculated by the total return / BVI method.Show moreShow less